 Government Relations Committee

-The Committee coordinates ASCO’s national public policy activities related to delivery of high quality cancer care, effective medical and continuing education for cancer care professionals, and a strong clinical research enterprise.
-The Committee is the Society’s primary resource for coordinating issue advocacy in Congress and the Administration, and will work with relevant ASCO committees to advance the Society’s positions on issues affecting cancer care, education and research.
+The Committee coordinates the Association’s national public policy activities related to delivery of high-quality cancer care, effective medical and continuing education for cancer care professionals, and a strong clinical research enterprise.
+The Government Relations Committee (GRC) sets broad policy priorities of the Association and typically creates its published position statements with Board approval.

-The Committee leads ASCO’s health disparities initiatives, guiding the Society on a long-term strategy to effectively address healthcare disparities across the cancer care continuum from prevention to end of life care.
-It provides leadership in joint efforts with other organizations in the area of health disparities, and also works with other appropriate committees and groups within the Society to increase focus on health disparities issues in relevant programs.
+The Committee leads ASCO’s health disparities initiatives, guiding ASCO on a long-term strategy to effectively address healthcare disparities across the cancer care continuum from prevention to end of life care.
+It provides leadership in joint efforts with other organizations in the area of health disparities, and also works with other appropriate committees and groups within ASCO to increase focus on health disparities issues in relevant programs.

 International Affairs Committee